fairdataihub/SODA-for-SPARC-Docs/docs/how-to/how-to-use-soda-without-a-pennsieve-account.md

 ## Example 2: Generating submission metadata

-The submission metadata file is an excel file that contains information about the dataset you are submitting and the milestones related to the submission.
+The submission metadata file is an excel file required in the SDS that contains information about the dataset you are submitting and the milestones related to the submission.

 ### Testing this feature